A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 South Dakota received federal approval to initiate expansion as of July 2023, and for the specific benefits package that the newly eligible population is receiving.
 Under the new eligibility guidelines, a single adult qualifies for Medicaid in South Dakota with an income of up to about $20,782 in 2024.2 (Here are the monthly income limits; the numbers increase a little each year to keep pace with the federal poverty level.)

 An estimated 52,000 low-income South Dakota residents were initially expected to enroll in Medicaid under the expanded eligibility guidelines.
-By February 2024, about 21,500 people had enrolled, and the state had revised its enrollment expectations downward a bit.
-They expect about 40,000 Medicaid expansion enrollees by 2025.3
+By October 2024, almost a year and half after enrollment in expanded Medicaid began, almost 28,000 people had enrolled.3 This was well below the initial expectations, but the state has revised its projections and now expects about 40,000 Medicaid expansion enrollees by 2025.4 Enrollment in South Dakota

 Over the next five years, South Dakota will receive nearly $1.35 billion in additional federal Medicaid funding due to the eligibility expansion.